Technion – Israel Institute of Technology: Tel Aviv

 Technion's Division of Continuing Education and External Studies has been operating in the Tel Aviv area since 1958.
-In July 2013, the Technion moved to a new campus in Sarona.
-The Technion satellite campus in Sarona includes three buildings in a 1,800 sq. meter area, with a total of 16 modern classrooms.
+In July 2013, the Technion opened a satellite campus in Sarona.
+The Technion Sarona includes three buildings in a 1,800 sq. meter area, with a total of 16 modern classrooms.
 Among the programs that are taught at Sarona are the Technion's International MBA program, which includes students from around the world and guest lecturers from universities such as London Business School, Columbia University, and INSEAD.

 Cornell Tech

 On 19 December 2011, a bid by a consortium of Cornell University and Technion won a competition to establish a new high-tier applied science and engineering institution in New York City.
 The competition was established by New York City Mayor Michael Bloomberg in order to increase entrepreneurship and job growth in the city's technology sector.
 The winning bid consisted of a 2100000 sqft state-of-the-art tech campus, built on Roosevelt Island, which had its first phase completed by 2017, with a temporary off-site campus opening in 2013 at the Google New York City headquarters building at 111 Eighth Avenue.
 The new school has been named the Jacobs Technion-Cornell Institute.
 Its Founding Director was Craig Gotsman, Technion's Hewlett-Packard Professor of Computer Engineering.

 In 2015, AOL announced an investment of $5 million in a video research project at the institute.
 Positive media coverage abounds, as well as some small scale protests from the margins of political and environmental activism.